USAJOBS/help-center/working-in-government/unique-hiring-paths/index.md

 breadcrumb: Unique Hiring Paths
 ---

-There are several unique hiring paths for candidates who qualify for a special non-competitive hiring authority established by law or executive order.
-These targeted segments of the population include:
+The federal government offers several unique hiring paths for individuals who may fall under one of the following groups of people, including:

 * [Federal employees](federal-employees/)
 * [Former overseas employees](former-overseas-employees/)